metcalfc/slacker/README.md

-# go-slacker
+# go slacker
 This is an implementation of a command line tool I use to manage my Slack status.
 AKA Slacker in Go.
 No reason for it to be in Go other then I was looking for something to write.

 # slacker in bash

 Thanks to the awesome magic that is https://github.com/rockymadden/slack-cli I can already do all of this in bash.
-If you'd like to see something that already works head over to: https://github.com/metcalfc/slacker AKA Slacker in bash.
+If you'd like to see something that already works head over to: https://github.com/metcalfc/slacker-bash AKA Slacker in bash.

 # Disclaimer